krisvandermerwe/AfrikaansHunspellFiles/README.md

 # AfrikaansHunspellFiles
-The Humspell Spellchecking Files needed for Implementation of Afrikaans Language
+The HunSpell Spellchecking Files needed for Implementation of Afrikaans Language